 Benefits and Perquisites.
 We provide other benefits to our named executive officers that are generally available to other employees in the country in which the named executive officer is located.
 We believe these benefits are consistent with the objectives of our compensation program and allow our named executive officers to work more efficiently.
 We also provide our named executive officers with certain perquisites which we believe are reasonable and consistent with market trends in the countries in which our named executive officers are located.
 Such benefits and perquisites are intended to be part of a competitive overall compensation program.
-For more details on the benefits provided to our named executive officers, see "-2010 Summary Compensation Table" and "-Narrative Disclosure to Summary Compensation Table and Grant of Plan-Based Awards Table."
+For more details on the benefits provided to our named executive officers, see "-2011 Summary Compensation Table" and "-Narrative Disclosure to Summary Compensation Table and Grant of Plan-Based Awards Table."

 Severance Arrangements.
 We have entered into agreements with Messrs.
-Bhasin, Cogny, Pryor and Tyagarajan which provide for certain payments in the event of a termination of employment.
-We also provide for certain benefits in the event of a termination of employment under the restricted stock unit agreement entered into with Mr. Pryor in 2009.
+Tyagarajan, Bhasin and Cogny which provide for certain payments in the event of a termination of employment.
 The severance payments and benefits were based on individual negotiations with the executives and are an important part of employment arrangements designed to retain these named executive officers and provide certainty with respect to the payments and benefits to be provided upon certain termination events.
-The CEO was involved in the individual negotiations with the executives and made recommendations to the compensation committee regarding the severance arrangements.
+Our CEO was involved in the individual negotiations with the other executives and made recommendations to the compensation committee regarding the severance arrangements.
 For additional details on these payments and benefits, see "-Potential Payments Upon Termination or Change of Control."

 Change of Control.
-While Company options granted to our named executive officers may accelerate upon a change of control, this is not generally a current requirement under our option plans and award agreements.
-The only named executive officer with current rights to change of control-related payments or benefits is Mr. Bhasin, who receives "single trigger" vesting on his outstanding equity awards (vesting accelerates immediately upon a change of control) and "double trigger" treatment on his severance benefits (benefits are paid only if the change of control is followed by a qualifying termination of Mr. Bhasin's employment) based on his employment agreement and 2005 option award agreements.
+While Company options granted to our named executive officers may be accelerated at the discretion of the compensation committee upon a change of control, this is not generally a current requirement under our option plans and award agreements.
+Pursuant to the terms of Mr. Tyagarajan's employment agreement, all his outstanding equity awards will accelerate in full upon a change in control.
 In the event of a change in control, the performance shares granted to our named executive officers will convert into a right to receive common shares representing 100% of the target performance shares without regard to performance or a number of common shares based on performance over an abbreviated performance period, depending on when the change in control occurs.
-These benefits are described in more detail in "-Narrative Disclosure to Summary Compensation Table and Grant of Plan-Based Awards Table-Employment Agreements with Named Executive Officers-Pramod Bhasin" and "-Potential Payments Upon Termination or Change of Control."
+These benefits are described in more detail in "-Narrative Disclosure to Summary Compensation Table and Grant of Plan-Based Awards Table-Employment Agreements with Named Executive Officers-N.V.
+Tyagarajan" and "-Potential Payments Upon Termination or Change of Control."

 Equity Grant Practices.
 All stock options granted by the Company have an exercise price equal to the closing market price of our stock on the grant date.
-It is the compensation committee's policy to grant equity awards only when the trading window applicable to our directors, executive officers and others is open.
-Option grants are typically approved at our quarterly compensation committee meetings by resolution, and, unless a future effective date is specified because the trading window is closed or some other reason, are effective as of the date of the meeting at which they are approved.
+It is the compensation committee's policy to grant equity awards only when the trading window applicable to our directors, executive officers and other employees is open.
+Equity grants are typically approved at our quarterly compensation committee meetings by resolution, and, unless a future effective date is specified because the trading window is closed or some other reason, are effective as of the date of the meeting at which they are approved.
 The dates for our quarterly compensation committee meetings are generally scheduled months, and sometimes up to a year, in advance.
-In certain cases option grants to new hires or promoted employees are approved by written consent outside of regularly scheduled compensation committee meetings and are effective as of the latest date a committee member signs the consent.
-Our compensation committee has delegated limited authority to the CEO and our Senior Vice President of Human Resources to grant options or other forms of equity compensation in between regularly scheduled compensation committee meetings to individuals other than executive officers and directors.
+In certain cases equity grants to new hires or promoted employees are approved by written consent outside of regularly scheduled compensation committee meetings and are effective as of the latest date a committee member signs the consent.
+Our compensation committee has delegated limited authority to the CEO and our Senior Vice President of Human Resources to grant equity compensation in between regularly scheduled compensation committee meetings to individuals other than executive officers and directors.